-21. Conventional vehicles are required to be designed in a way that a human driver can turn the steering wheel to a given position within 4 seconds and with a maximum force.
+20. Conventional vehicles are required to be designed in a way that a human driver can turn the steering wheel to a given position within 4 seconds and with a maximum force.
 It is appropriate to require a vehicle being controlled by an ADS to achieve the same performance (i.e. be able to achieve the respective turning radius within the same time limits).
 This also ensures we have a benchmark for 'intact performance' and 'failure performance' when assessing full power steering requirements.
 The maximum force requirement is omitted whilst under ADS control.
 It is necessary to allow a reduced maximum turning radius where the ADS is limited in its ability to request steering angle due to its Operational Design Domain (ODD) e.g. for a highway-only system.
 It is also necessary to allow this performance to be demonstrated in any appropriate way, for example by making steering demands using special controls, during the manual steering tests if the vehicle has full power steering, using a test mode of the ADS, or using results obtained during the testing of the ADS itself which show the required performance.

-The formula provided ensures that if the steering angle is limited (i.e. the minimum turning radius is greater than the 12 / 20 m specified) then the allowed steering time is reduced in inverse proportion.
+21. The formula provided ensures that if the steering angle is limited (i.e. the minimum turning radius is greater than the 12/20 m specified) then the allowed steering time is reduced in inverse proportion.
 Where M3 or N3 vehicles cannot achieve a 12m turning radius, the regulation allows the full 4s to achieve their full lock turning radius.
-Thus for these vehicles, the maximum permitted intact steering time is adjusted compared to their 'full lock steering time', rather than their '12 m radius steering time', to ensure the requirements remain fair to such vehicles.
+Thus, for these vehicles, the maximum permitted intact steering time is adjusted compared to their 'full lock steering time', rather than their '12 m radius steering time', to ensure the requirements remain fair to such vehicles.

-(v) Paragraph 12.4.
+(t) Paragraph 12.4.

-22. Vehicles which are not equipped with an ADS are not affected by these amendments, and so are permitted to continue to use previous series.

-Category X and Y vehicles (those which cannot be driven manually under normal circumstances) were not previously permitted to be approved to R79, and therefore must be approved to this new 05 series.

-So-called 'dual mode' vehicles (i.e. those equipped with both a Type 2 ADS feature and a manual driving mode) are affected by these amendments, and so are given transitional dates as given in 12.4.2 to 12.4.4.

-ALKS vehicles are affected by these amendments, which are substantially different from those which were in place when R157 was adopted, and so approvals for such vehicles are permitted until 2030 with compliance with the new 'special provisions for vehicles equipped with an ADS' in paragraph 5.8.
+- 22. Vehicles which are not equipped with an ADS are not affected by these amendments, and so can be approved according to previous series of amendments. - 23 Category X and Y vehicles (those which cannot be driven manually under normal circumstances) were not previously permitted to be approved to UN Regulation No. 79, and therefore must be approved to this new 05 series. - 24.
+So-called 'dual mode' vehicles (i.e. those equipped with both a Type 2 ADS feature and a manual driving mode) are affected by these amendments, and so are given transitional dates as given in paras.
+12.4.2 to 12.4.4. - 25.
+Vehicles with ALKS are affected by these amendments, which are substantially different from those which were in place when UN Regulation No. 157 was adopted, and so approvals for such vehicles are permitted until 2030 with compliance with the new 'special provisions for vehicles equipped with an ADS' in paragraph 5.8.

-(w) Annex 1
+(u) Annex 1

-23. Communication form amended to include details of any steering controls that can be disabled, and any manual controls fitted to vehicles of categories X and Y.
+26. Communication form amended to include details of any steering controls that can be disabled, and any manual controls fitted to vehicles of categories X and Y.

-(x) Annex 3
+(v) Annex 3

-24. Brake testing provisions for systems with shared energy supply amended using adapted text from the testing section in the TF on FADS amendments to UN Regulation No. 13.
+27. Brake testing provisions for systems with shared energy supply amended using adapted text from the testing section in the TF on FADS amendments to UN Regulation No. 13.

-(y) Annex 4 paragraph 2.3.1. and Annex 7 paragraph 3.5.
+(w) Annex 4 paragraph 2.3.1. and Annex 7 paragraph 3.5.

-25. Fault transmission to ADS as relevant.
+28. Addresses fault transmission to ADS, as relevant.

-(z) Annex 7 paragraph 2.1.2.
+(x) Annex 7 paragraph 2.1.2.

-26. Replace "driver's manual" with "user manual", as the person who needs this information might not be a driver in the case of an ADS vehicle.
+29. Replace "driver's manual" with "user manual", as the person who needs this information might not be a driver in the case of an ADS vehicle.

-B. Items discussed by TF-FADS but not proposed for amendment
+B. Items discussed by TF on FADS but not proposed for amendment